AlaaAR-uni/StudentRecordManagementSystem/README.md

 3. The menu will appear and you can add, delete, search, or update students.
 4. the added student will be saved as students.txt flie.

+## Instruction for Compiling, Running, and Testing from the Command Line
+- Navigate to the project directory
+- Compile the program javac SRMS\SRMS.java
+- Run the program java SRMS.SRMS
+- Testing the program
+- After running, the main menu will appear.

 ## UML Diagram

 We created a UML diagram using PlantUML.